 Headless Commerce: Everything You Need to Know

 Brands that want to keep up with these changing customer habits need a new approach to satisfy the growing commerce and content demands.
 Headless commerce can be the solution that helps these brands keep up.
-In this article, we cover everything you need to know about headless commerce.
+This article covers everything you need to know about headless commerce.

 What Is Headless Commerce?